LiuGangKingston/Personalized-Test-Creator/CPP-Interface/read.md

 To use it, please check the file cpp.interface.cpp and template.cpp or example*.cpp.

-The commands to compine in Linux are
+The commands to compile in Linux are

      gfortran -c PTC-1.f90 fortran.for.cpp.f90
      g++ example10.cpp PTC-1.o fortran.for.cpp.o -lgfortran